5PAISA

 Is the promoter bullish about 5Paisa Capital?

-Promoters seem to be bullish about the company.
-Latest quarter promoter holding is 32.78% and last quarter promoter holding is 32.75%.
+Promoters seem not to be bullish about the company and have been selling shares in the open market.
+Latest quarter promoter holding in 5Paisa Capital is 32.77% and last quarter promoter holding is 32.78%

 Are mutual funds buying/selling 5Paisa Capital?